-Congress Gave Colleges A $14-Billion Lifeline.
+Congress Gave Colleges A $14 Billion Lifeline.
 Here's Where It's Going

-Congress Gave Colleges A $14-Billion Lifeline.
+Congress Gave Colleges A $14 Billion Lifeline.
 Here's Where It's Going

-College dorms are closed; athletic events are canceled; classes have moved online.
+College dorms are closed.
+Athletic events are canceled.
+Classes have moved online.
 Like so many sectors of the U.S. economy, higher education is taking a hit from the coronavirus pandemic.
 In March, Congress set aside more than $14 billion to help colleges and universities weather the outbreak.
-Here's where most of that money has gone, and why many colleges are holding out for more:
+Here's where most of that money has gone and why many colleges are holding out for more:

-The coronavirus rescue package, known as the CARES Act, created three buckets of funding for higher education: $12.5 billion to help with coronavirus-related expenses for schools that participate in federal financial aid; $1 billion for minority-serving institutions, including historically black colleges and universities; and a smaller pot of nearly $350 million for colleges that didn't get much from those first two buckets, and still had "significant unmet needs."
+The coronavirus rescue package, known as the CARES Act, created three buckets of funding for higher education: $12.5 billion to help with coronavirus-related expenses for schools that participate in federal financial aid; $1 billion for minority-serving institutions, including historically black colleges and universities; and a smaller pot of nearly $350 million for colleges that didn't get much from those first two buckets and still had "significant unmet needs."

 The largest bucket — that $12.5 billion — was designed to be the main vehicle for getting funds directly to colleges and students.
 The U.S. Department of Education allocated this money to colleges using a formula that favors institutions serving full-time, low-income students.
 According to the department, it has distributed more than $10 billion to colleges so far.
 The CARES Act says schools have to give at least half of that money — more than $6 billion — directly to students whose lives have been disrupted by the pandemic and are having trouble making ends meet.